-The BACBS first share offer launched in October 2017 raised £505,000 from 280 members to buy the Abingdon Arms for the community.
+The BACBS first share offer, launched in October 2017, raised £505,000 from 280 members to buy the Abingdon Arms for the community.
 Shares are still available to purchase, more information about purchasing shares is available in the prospectus.
 You can apply to purchase shares via the share application form.

 Anyone who has purchased Shares (a shareholder), and been entered on to the Register of Members, is a Member of the Society (a “Member”).